The Ansonia: 1970s

 Unable to raise rents at the Ansonia, Starr announced plans to demolish it and build a 40-story tower in its place.
-The ARA first tried to find a rich buyer for the building, without success, then asked the LPC to designate the building as a city landmark.
-At a public hearing hosted by the LPC in April 1970, a lawyer for Starr testified that the structure lacked "any particular historic significance".
-According to the lawyer, it would cost between $4 million and $5 million to repair the building and that "the only sound solution is demolition".
+The ARA first tried to find a rich buyer for the building, without success.
+Residents then asked the LPC to designate the building as a city landmark.
+At a public hearing in April 1970, a lawyer for Starr testified that the structure lacked "any particular historic significance".
+According to the lawyer, it would cost between $4 million and $5 million to repair the building, so it was easier to tear it down.
 This prompted concerns from residents who believed that the building would be demolished.
 Garland advocated for the building to be designated as a New York City landmark.
 In an attempt to avert the Ansonia's demolition, its residents created a petition advocating for the building to be designated as a city landmark; the petition attracted 25,000 signatures.
 They also hosted a five-hour gala in October 1971 to raise awareness for the Ansonia.
 The LPC received numerous petitions in support of the landmark designation, signed by 25,770 people, and a petition in opposition to the designation, signed by 11 people.
 With support from U.S. Representative Bella Abzug, who represented the neighborhood, the LPC designated the building as a city landmark on March 15, 1972, preventing the facade from being modified or demolished without the LPC's approval.